viamrobotics/docs/docs/components/arm/xarmlite.md

 weight: 34
 type: "docs"
 description: "Configure an xArmLite arm."
+metaDescription: "Configure a UFACTORY Lite 6 arm: Navigate to the Create component menu.
+Enter a name for your arm, select the type arm, and select the xArmLite model.
+Click Create component.
+Edit and fill in the attributes as applicable."
 tags: ["arm", "components"]
 # SMEs: William Spies
 ---

-Configure an `xArmLite` arm to integrate a [UFACTORY Lite 6](https://www.ufactory.cc/product-page/ufactory-lite-6/) into your robot:
+Configure an `xArmLite` arm to add a [UFACTORY Lite 6](https://www.ufactory.cc/product-page/ufactory-lite-6/) to your robot:

 {{< tabs >}}
 {{% tab name="Config Builder" %}}